For Addresses to obtain Waste Decomposer Culture, please click on Downloadable Forms> Addresses for Waste Decomposer Cultue

 National Project on Organic Farming (NPOF) is a continuing central sector scheme since 10th Five Year Plan.
 Planning Commission approved the scheme as PILOT project for the remaining two and half years of 10th plan period with effect from 01.10.2004 with an outlay of Rs.
 57.04 crore.
 The scheme is continuing in the 12th Plan.

-NPOF is being implemented by National Centre of Organic Farming at Ghaziabad and its six Regional Centres at Bangalore, Bhubaneshwar, Panchkula, Imphal, Jabalpur and Nagpur.
+NPOF is being implemented by National Centre of Organic Farming at Ghaziabad and its eight Regional Centres at Bangalore, Bhubaneshwar, Panchkula, Ghaziabad, Imphal, Jabalpur, Nagpur and Patna.

 Besides working for realisation of targets under NPOF, NCOF and RCOFs are also performing specific roles in promotion of organic farming.